 As consuming subjects of capitalism, we have quite unavoidably and unknowingly created a type of propagandist “psychotherapy leftist speak” that markets our profession to a progressive niche market.
 While “radical” speech may annoy some bigwigs in the establishment, overall this “speak” fits quite well into the status quo of the mental health industry given the focus on classification systems and expanding demand for different types of psychotherapy for specialty markets.
 By using this nomenclature, we fool ourselves into thinking we are “fighting or decolonizing the system;” instead, we are creating niche markets for a certain ideology, packaging and branding it, then selling it to patients who indeed become consumers of a certain “lifestyle psychotherapeutic experience.”

-When we use terms like “racial” or “decolonial” in “progressive psychotherapy” circles or talk about the need to use “non-western or indigenous practices,” or when we name drop Martin-Baró and Fanon, these words, practices, cultures, and revolutionary thinkers slowly lose their meaning and potency.
+When we use terms like “radical” or “decolonial” in “progressive psychotherapy” circles or talk about the need to use “non-western or indigenous practices,” or when we name drop Martin-Baró and Fanon, these words, practices, cultures, and revolutionary thinkers slowly lose their meaning and potency.
 In other words, they become detached from historical and social contexts.
 By decontextualizing this to fit into our careerism, it depoliticizes and extracts the revolutionary potential of their theories and praxis situated within social movements, somewhat akin to the federal government issuing the Malcolm X stamp in 1999.
 And listen, we all need money to live and have a right to charge a suitable wage, however when the “decolonize-this-therapy-room” therapist is charging $350 per hour or the “community health clinic” is in actuality a private group practice decorating themselves with social justice language, I think it is time we start to question what the hell is going on here.
 And more importantly, constructively critique ourselves so we can do better.

 Moreover, what makes “pop-leftist psychotherapy speak” devoid of deeper meaning is that it uses “glittering generalities,” (otherwise known as glowing generalities, empty rhetoric, or vague promises), a propagandist term that refers to emotionally alluring phrases or words associated with values that evoke beliefs without specific meaning; it is employed in propaganda and advertising (both in fascist or non-fascist market economies and socialism).
 A glittering generality begs a group to approve of something without examination, analysis nor investigation of reason (think of Trump’s “Make America Great Again” or Obama’s “HOPE”).
 This is also done when we remove leftist lexicon from corresponding social movements and historical context to fit them into our professional identities and careers to market our “radical selves” on websites / Instagram and sell books on “decolonizing our right elbow.”